jonathancaleb/enoflow/src/content/legal/privacy.md

 - Provide, maintain, and improve our services.
 - Communicate with you about updates, offers, and promotions.
-- Protect the rights and property of Noodle and our users.
+- Protect the rights and property of Enoflow and our users.

 ## 4. Sharing of Information